jarokaz/mlops-labs/examples/mlops-env-on-gcp/creating-notebook-instance/README.md

 # Creating an AI Platform Notebooks instance

-This lab walks you through provisiong of  an AI Platfom Notebooks instance configured based on a custom container image optimized for TFX/KFP development.
+This lab walks you through provisiong of  an AI Platfom Notebooks instance using on a custom container image.

-The accompanying lab - `lab-02-env-setup-kfp` - describe the steps to provision other services in the MLOps environment, including a standalone deployment of Kubeflow Pipelines.
+The accompanying lab - `provisioning-kfp` - describe the steps to provision other services in the MLOps environment, including a standalone deployment of Kubeflow Pipelines.

 ## Enabling the required cloud services